awsdocs/amazon-workspaces-administration-guide/doc_source/register-deregister-directory.md

 To allow Amazon WorkSpaces to use an existing AWS Directory Service directory, you must register it with Amazon WorkSpaces\.
 After you register a directory, you can launch WorkSpaces in the directory\.

+**Note**
+Simple AD and AD Connector are made available to you free of charge to use with WorkSpaces\.
+If there are no WorkSpaces being used with your Simple AD or AD Connector directory for 30 consecutive days, this directory will be automatically deregistered for use with Amazon WorkSpaces, and you will be charged for this directory as per the [AWS Directory Service pricing terms](http://aws.amazon.com/directoryservice/pricing/)\.
+To delete empty directories, see [Delete the Directory for Your WorkSpaces](delete-workspaces-directory.md)\.
+If you delete your Simple AD or AD Connector directory, you can always create a new one when you want to start using WorkSpaces again\.

 **To register a directory**

 1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.